 See Cambodia’s Oldest Cave Temples in Kampot

 The Phnom Chhngok Cave Temple is located 13 km northeast of Kampot, on a 30-minute drive.
-This 7th-century brick Hindu temple is nestled in a small cave and is dedicated to Shiva, also marked by the small stalactite resembling an elephant.
+This 7th-century brick Hindu temple is hidden in a small cave and is dedicated to Shiva, also marked by the small stalactite resembling an elephant.
 It is reached via a track through rice paddy fields before reaching a winding staircase – the start of your journey to the cave’s entrance upon the hill.
 It’s a precarious series of slippery and loose earth walkways inside, so wear decent shoes.

 In fact, there’s a much larger network of hidden caves in Kampot marked for Hindu and Buddhist worship.
 Another known temple is that of Phnom Sorsia White Elephant Cave and Wat Kirisan, which we visited, where a dark and steep staircase leads you into an underground cavern that features a reclining Buddha.